 Anil Dash is cofounder and CEO of ThinkUp , a new app that helps make sure that all the time we spend online or social networks isn’t wasted.
 Dash is also cofounder of Activate, the consultancy which helps define strategy for the most important companies in technology and media.

 He is recognized as one of the earliest and most influential technologists in social media.
 Described as a “blogging pioneer” by The New Yorker, he has been publishing his site Dashes.com continuously since 1999, earning recognition as a Webby honoree and acting as a platform for his activism as well as his thoughts on technology, policy, pop culture and media.
 In 2013, Time named @anildash one of the best accounts on Twitter, and some of its nearly half million followers agree.

 Hosted by Kathy Ishizuka

 Kathy Ishizuka is Executive Editor of School Library Journal.
 She previously served as Executive Editor, Technology and Digital Projects, expanding SLJ’s presence across many platforms.
-Ishizuka is on the Board of Trustees of the Freedom to Read Foundation.
+Ishizuka is a member of the Board of Trustees of the Freedom to Read Foundation.
 Find her on Twitter at @kishizuka

 Track 1: Content, Containers, and Beyond: Creating and managing library collections and services in a digital age